vgpass/deep-learning-challenge/AlphabetSoupCharityAnalysis.md

 ![Alt text](Deep_Learning_Challenge/images/model1.png)

-The model produced an accuracy of 72.7%, below the required threshhold for the analysis, but close enough to warrant an attempt at optimizing the model.
+The model produced an accuracy of 72.7%, below the required threshold for the analysis, but close enough to warrant an attempt at optimizing the model.

 * 536/536 - 0s - loss: 0.5592 - accuracy: 0.7273 - 463ms/epoch - 865us/step
 Loss: 0.559209406375885, Accuracy: 0.7273469567298889